PdxCodeGuild/Full-Stack-Day-Class/notes/course-requirements.md

 Let me know _now_, if you're concerned.

 The class is immersive, but not oppressive:
-Please take short breaks during the day.
+Please take short breaks outside during the day.
 Please go home if you are sick.

 ### 2. Checked Practice